developik-um/developik-um.github.io/README.md

     - Click <b>"Import/Export"</b>
     - Click <b>"Export as Markdown file"</b>

-Empahasis on what is important was completed according to styling recommendations by Andrew Ether.
+> Empahasis on what is important was completed according to styling recommendations by A.Ether.

 ![Gif Actions](https://github.com/developik-um/developik-um.github.io/blob/gh-pages/assets/Animation1.gif)